 In a video for Luxilon, Federer explains that he choose this combination because it gives him extra control and spins on his shots and that he has been using this combination since 2002.

-I also found this interesting YouTube video, showing Federer leaving his rackets to be strung with Wilson at the Laver Cup in 2017.
+I also found this interesting YouTube video, showing Federer leaving his rackets in to be strung with Wilson at the Laver Cup in 2017.

 Where can I buy the Wilson Pro Staff RF97 Autograph?